Mass distribution of Pop III star clusters: A-SLOTH predictions for JWST observability: Methods

 \subsubsection{Model parameters}

-\asloth is calibrated to reproduce multiple key observational constraints simultaneously, including (but not limited to) the global reionization history, the properties of the Milky Way and its satellite galaxies, and the cosmic star formation rate density.
-In its most recent application, \citet{hartwig24} employed \asloth to constrain the nature of Pop.\ III star formation by optimizing a likelihood function based on a total of nine independent observables.
+\asloth is calibrated to reproduce multiple key observational constraints simultaneously, including (but not limited to) the global reionisation history, the properties of the Milky Way and its satellite galaxies, and the cosmic star formation rate density.
+In its most recent application, \citet{hartwig24} employed \asloth to constrain the nature of Pop.\ III star formation by optimising a likelihood function based on a total of nine independent observables or sets of observables.
 This calibration yields best-fit values and uncertainties for eleven critical parameters that govern early star formation physics.
-This set of parameters is briefly introduced below and summarized in Table \ref{tab:parameters}.
+This set of parameters is briefly introduced below and summarised in Table \ref{tab:parameters}.
 The reader is referred to the code release and calibration papers \citep{magg22b,hartwig22,hartwig24} for details of the roles played by these parameters in the galaxy evolution model of \asloth and the calibration process.